-MAT 200 Calculus II (3CH): Students who have taken calculus 1, can take this course to excel in the taught subjects.
-The course will focus on Transcendental Functions, Techniques of Integration, Infiniti Series, integrals and their applications methods and optimization techniques using partial derivatives.
-Furthermore, students will learn various concepts of curl and divergence and apply them to real-life context.
+MAT 200 Calculus II (3CH): Students who have taken calculus I, can take this course to excel in the taught subjects.
+The course will tackle differentiation and integration in depth focusing on various applications and techniques of the aforementioned.
+Furthermore, the course will also attack modeling by differential equations, together with solving some type of these equations.